Sheikha Salama Mosque: History

+The mosque had an old structure which was demolished in 2007.
+In October of that year, Al Ain City Municipality gave a contract to Aldar Properties to supervise and design the new mosque.
+The current structure was completed in May 2011.

+The mosque won the Saudi Arabian award for architecture in 2017.
+It used to be the largest mosque in Al Ain, before the Sheikh Khalifa Grand Mosque was completed in 2021.

 Structure

-The mosque had an old structure which was demolished in 2007.

 The current structure of the mosque, which was designed by architect Ja'afar Touqan from Jordan, is a blend of ancient and modern architecture, with two minarets which are influenced by Moroccan Islamic architecture.
-It occupies an area of 35,873 m2, and can accommodate more than 3000 worshipers, according to Gulf News.
-The design includes an extra 1000 car parking spaces for "future needs."
+It occupies an area of 35,873 m2, and can accommodate more than 3,000 worshipers.
+The design includes an extra thousand car parking spaces for "future needs."